In this article, you'll learn about:

 Row view is the default view for every Library; Entries are arranged in a standard top-to-bottom list.
 In this view, Entry images are smaller than Card view.

-Instead of a traditional top-to-bottom list, Card view arranges the entries as "cards" in horizontal rows (as they are in the Card Carousel at the top of the page).
+Instead of a traditional top-to-bottom list, Card view arranges the entries as "cards" in horizontal rows (as they are in the Feature Card Row at the top of the page).
 This view offers an even more visual browsing experience, with each Entry's "card" featuring larger images and its details (e.g., views, downloads) directly below for easier at-a-glance parsing.

 IMPORTANT: The information in this section is applicable to Community and Super Admins only.